aswanijehangeer/aswanijehangeer/README.md

 * I offer my services as a professional freelancer (RShiny, Data Science, Web development) on the Upwork platform.
 * Recently obtained a bachelor's degree in statistics (January 2023).
 * Currently refreshing and enhancing skills in R Shiny, machine learning, and web development.
-* ♟Avid chess player ♟️.
+* Avid chess player ♟️.

 <div align="center">